What Is Sleep Apnea? Hampton Roads, VA

 Diagnosis and Treatment

-If you’re noticing just one of these things, it’s easy to push it to the back of your mind and not worry about it.
-But it’s crucial that you contact our office as soon as you notice symptoms.
+If you notice just one of these things, it’s easy to ignore it and not worry about it.
+But you must contact our office as soon as you notice symptoms.
 This is especially true if you have multiple of these symptoms.
-You want to bring concerns to a professional as soon as possible to avoid the harsher consequences of untreated sleep apnea.
+Bring concerns to a professional as soon as possible to avoid the harsher consequences of untreated sleep apnea.

 What issues can sleep apnea cause?

 Sleep apnea causes extra stress on the body, particularly the heart.
 The side effects of untreated sleep apnea are diverse.
-Serious health problems that can be triggered by sleep apnea include:
+Sleep apnea can trigger serious health problems like the following:

 • Chronic sleepiness or fatigue